blazejsewera/blog/_site/from-over-200-mb-of-dependencies-to-less-than-4/index.md

 The last annoyance was the lack of customizability of the footnote section's heading.
-I don't think it was customizable in Astro, either, but the default behavior already satisfied me, because the default heading for the footnote section was "Footnotes."
+I don't think it was customizable in Astro either, but the default behavior for the footnote section was "Footnotes," which already satisfied me.
-The Goldmark library[^goldmark] did not put any heading, only a horizontal rule to mark the start of the footnotes.
+On the other hand, the Goldmark library[^goldmark] did not put any heading, only a horizontal rule to mark the start of the footnotes section.
 So I needed to reimplement some internal methods to put the heading back in its place.

 [^goldmark]: Goldmark.
-A markdown parser written in Go. [[Online source](https://github.com/yuin/goldmark)] (accessed Feb 24, 2024).
+A Markdown parser written in Go. [[Online source](https://github.com/yuin/goldmark)] (accessed Feb 24, 2024).

 ## Conclusion

 You are probably familiar with many such rewrite stories, where a project moves away from JavaScript.
-Less dependencies, faster development, better application performance.
+Fewer dependencies, faster development, better application performance.
 My story was a bit different.
 Yes, the number of dependencies decreased significantly, but my biggest goal was to be able to forget about my project